top of page

 Almost all of the marine suppliers in the Port of Spain area are in Chaguaramas, with the most significant exception being LP Marine.
 The main chandlery's are the Boaters Shop at Power Boats, Peake Chandlery and Budget Marine.
 If you need a specialty part or item you may need to order it in from the US, but more on that later.

-Another useful shop in the area is Dumore as they stock a small range of metric and imperial fixings.
+Another useful shop in the area is Dumore as they stock a range of metric and imperial fixings in stainless steel.

 Grocery shopping and provisioning